-Why are fathers important for children’s mental health and wellbeing?
+Why are fathers important for children and young people’s mental health and wellbeing?

-Father involvement is positively linked with children’s overall life satisfaction and wellbeing.
+The involvement of supportive, significant adults in their lives is positively linked with children and young people’s overall life satisfaction and wellbeing.

-Babies whose fathers are involved in their care are more likely to feel connected to them, be better able to handle new and unfamiliar situations, to manage stressful situations, and are more curious and eager to explore their environment.
+Babies whose fathers are involved in their care are more likely to feel connected to them as a parent, and, therefore, be better able to handle new and unfamiliar situations, to manage stressful situations, and are more curious and eager to explore their environment.

-Children benefit from quality interactions, where fathers engage and bond with them.
+Children and young people benefit from quality interactions, where fathers engage and bond with them.

 Getting involved is good for fathers too

-Spending time being involved and taking care of children provides fathers with opportunities to display affection and to nurture their children.
+Spending time being involved and taking care of children and young people provides fathers with opportunities to display affection and to nurture them.

 Involved fathers are more likely to see interactions with their children positively, be more attentive to their children’s development, better understand and be more accepting of their children, and enjoy closer, richer father-child relationships.

 Fathers who are involved in their children’s lives are more likely to be more satisfied with their own lives, feel less psychological distress, and be more able to understand themselves and empathically understand others.